EmployeeIssues.comU.S. Employee Rights in Plain English

 • For the current minimum wage in the municipality in which you work, contact the municipal equivalent of the state labor department (such as the city council).

-The new minimum wage law of 2007 did not change worker eligibility requirements or employer compliance requirements.
+The new minimum wage law did not change worker eligibility requirements or employer compliance requirements.
 It was designed solely to implement a Federal minimum wage increase.

 • For more information about worker eligibility and related matters, read Minimum Wage.